|

 # Adequate Intake (AI) is the average amount a healthy person consumes; no RDA established.

-The positive side of salt
+The science of salt

 Sodium is a metallic element, which, in its ionic form, is the positive part of sodium chloride (common table salt) and other sodium compounds.